Compsognathus: Classification

 Originally classified as a lizard, the dinosaurian affinities of Compsognathus were first noted by Gegenbaur, Cope, and Huxley between 1863 and 1868.
 Cope, in 1870, classified Compsognathus within a new clade of dinosaurs, the Symphypoda, which also contained Ornithotarsus (today classified as Hadrosaurus).
 Later, both genera were found to belong to other groups of Cope's classification of dinosaurs: Compsognathus to the Gonipoda (equivalent to Theropoda, in which it is now classified), and Ornithotarsus to the Orthopoda (equivalent to Ornithischia).
 Huxley, in 1870, rejected Cope's dinosaur classification scheme, and instead proposed the new clade Ornithoscelida, in which he included the Dinosauria (comprising several forms now considered as ornithischians) and another new clade, the Compsognatha, which contained Compsognathus as the only member.
 Later, these groups fell into disuse, although a resurrection of the Ornithoscelida was proposed in 2017.
 The group Compsognatha was used for the last time by Marsh in a 1896 publication, where it was treated as a suborder of Theropoda.
 In the same publication, Marsh erected the new family Compsognathidae.
 Friedrich von Huene, in 1914, erected the new infraorder Coelurosauria, which includes the Compsognathidae amongst other families of small theropods; this classification remained in use since.

 The Compsognathidae are a group of mostly small dinosaurs from the late Jurassic and early Cretaceous periods of China, Europe and South America.
 For many years, Compsognathus was the only member known, but in recent decades paleontologists have discovered several related genera.
 The clade includes Aristosuchus, Huaxiagnathus, Mirischia, Sinosauropteryx, and perhaps Juravenator and Scipionyx.
 At one time, Mononykus was proposed as a member of the family, but this was rejected by Chen and coauthors in a 1998 paper; they considered the similarities between Mononykus and the compsognathids to be an example of convergent evolution.
 The position of Compsognathus and its relatives within the coelurosaur group is uncertain.
 Some, such as theropod expert Thomas Holtz Jr. and co-authors Ralph Molnar and Phil Currie in the landmark 2004 text Dinosauria, hold the family as the most basal of the coelurosaurs, while others as part of the Maniraptora.

 For almost a century, Compsognathus longipes was the only well-known small theropod species.
 This led to comparisons with Archaeopteryx and to suggestions of an especially close relationship with birds.
 In fact, Compsognathus, rather than Archaeopteryx, piqued Huxley's interest in the origin of birds.
 The two animals share similarities in shape and proportions, so many in fact that two specimens of Archaeopteryx, the "Eichstätt" and the "Solnhofen", were for a time misidentified as those of Compsognathus.
 Many other types of theropod dinosaurs, such as maniraptorans, are now known to have been more closely related to birds.

 Below is a simplified cladogram placing Compsognathus in Compsognathidae by Senter et al. in 2012.

+Here is an alternative phylogeny, published by Cau in 2024, with both specimens in bold.